agosztolai/MARBLE/README.md

 model.fit(data)
 ```

-By default, MARBLE operates in geometry-aware mode.
-You can enable the geometry-agnostic mode by changing the initialisation step to
+By default, MARBLE operates in embedding-aware mode.
+You can enable the embedding-agnostic mode by changing the initialisation step to

 ```
 model = MARBLE.net(data, params = {'inner_product_features': True})
 ```

-Read more about the geometry-aware and geometry-agnostic modes [here](#innerproduct)
+Read more about the embedding-aware and embedding-agnostic modes [here](#innerproduct)

 After you have trained your model, you can evaluate your model on your dataset or another dataset to obtain an embedding of all manifold points in joint latent space (3-dimensional by default) based on their local vector field features.